 statements.
 The names of the regexes can then be used in the corresponding statements.

-That is, we make a regex named dir
+That is, we make a regex named dir, and then after matching it using <dir>, we can

 regexes composable -- and this is a small example of using that feature.